 The Working Group began as a Project on Political Inequality within CONSIRT, with Joshua Kjerulf Dubrow, Assistant Professor at the Polish Academy of Sciences and Program Coordinator for CONSIRT as the Principal Investigator.
 In 2008, the Project produced a special issue of the International Journal of Sociology (IJS) on “Causes and Consequences of Political Inequality in Cross-National Perspective” and obtained a grant from the World Society Foundation to investigate the relationship between political inequality, level of democracy and economic inequality.
-Substantive and methodological research from this Project has been published in IJS, ASK: Society, Research Methods, and Party Politics.
+Since then, Josh has organized numerous sessions in international conferences on the topic.

 Organizational Structure and Membership

-The Working Group will consist of two types of members – official and affiliated – as defined in the Statutes of RC18.
+The Working Group consists of two types of members – official and affiliated – as defined in the Statutes of RC 18.
 The Head of the Working Group will coordinate the pursuit of the goals outlined in the Mission Statement.
 Scholars from the RC 18 and RC 6 research community, and others interested in political sociology and political inequality, are invited to join the Working Group.